isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Rscript
 -------

-Newer bigrquery package versions support using standard SQL, so make sure you're up to date.
+Note that the latest version of the bigrquery package supports standard SQL, so make sure you're up to date.

 .. code-block:: r